AdrianMastronardi/agentic-ai-bibliography/README.md

 - **Joon Sung Park, Joseph O'Brien, Carrie J. Cai, Meredith Ringel Morris, Percy Liang, Michael S. Bernstein – *Generative Agents: Interactive Simulacra of Human Behavior* (2023)**
   A groundbreaking study in which generative agents—powered by LLMs—simulate believable human behavior in an interactive sandbox world.
 This work bridges human-computer interaction, cognitive simulation, and agent design, offering deep insight into how artificial agents might exhibit memory, planning, and social dynamics.
 A must-read for understanding the expressive and interactive potential of agentic systems.
 [Read the full paper from this repo](./papers/park-generative-agents.pdf) · [Read the full paper from the source](https://arxiv.org/abs/2304.03442)

+- **Yann LeCun – *A Path Towards Autonomous Machine Intelligence* (2022)** LeCun outlines a proposed architecture for autonomous intelligence, emphasizing modular components like world models, configurators, and cost predictors.
+He critiques current LLM-based approaches and argues for systems that learn through self-supervised predictive modeling.
+This roadmap offers a radically different path toward agency and autonomy beyond language.
+[Read the full paper from this repo](./papers/lecun-autonomous-machine-intelligence.pdf) · [Read the full paper from the source](https://openreview.net/pdf?id=BZ5a1r-kVsf)

+- **Andrej Karpathy – *Intro to Large Language Models* (2023)** In this lecture, Karpathy provides a lucid introduction to how large language models work, including tokenization, attention, transformer blocks, and the training process.
+Designed for programmers and practitioners, it demystifies LLMs and lays the conceptual foundation necessary to understand agentic systems built on top of them.
+[Watch the full talk](https://www.youtube.com/watch?v=zjkBMFhNj_g)

 - **Fei-Fei Li – *The Worlds I See* (2024)**
   A personal and reflective account of Fei-Fei Li’s journey as a scientist and AI leader.
 While not a technical manual, this book offers a powerful vision of Human-Centered AI—framing intelligence not just as a computational challenge, but as a profoundly human endeavor.
 Recommended for those seeking to ground Agentic AI systems in ethical, emotional, and societal context.

+- **Intel – *Foundations of Agentic AI* (2025)**
+  This industry-produced course introduces Agentic AI as the next evolution in artificial intelligence, emphasizing autonomy, multi-agent orchestration, long-term memory, and real-time adaptation.
+It contrasts Agentic AI with traditional Generative AI across six architectural and operational dimensions, and explores its impact in domains like software engineering, healthcare, finance, and cybersecurity.
+The course also presents a detailed case study of Intel’s use of Agentic AI in semiconductor design, and outlines future challenges in standardization, integration, and orchestration.
+[Access the course](https://builders.intel.com/university/course/foundations-of-agentic-ai)

+- **Ranjan Sapkota et al. – *AI Agents vs. Agentic AI: A Conceptual Taxonomy, Applications and Challenges* (2025)** This study critically distinguishes between AI Agents and Agentic AI, offering a structured conceptual taxonomy, application mapping, and challenge analysis to clarify their divergent design philosophies and capabilities.
+AI Agents are characterized as modular systems driven by Large Language Models (LLMs) and Large Image Models (LIMs) for narrow, task-specific automation.
+In contrast, Agentic AI systems represent a paradigmatic shift marked by multi-agent collaboration, dynamic task decomposition, persistent memory, and orchestrated autonomy.
+The paper presents a comparative analysis across both paradigms, examining application domains such as customer support and research automation, and discusses unique challenges including hallucination and coordination failure.
+[Read the full paper from this repo](./papers/sapkota-ai-agents-vs-agentic-ai.pdf) · [Read the full paper from the source](https://arxiv.org/abs/2505.10468)

 ## 2. Architectures and System Design